 Duct leakage to the outside – 13.7 CFM25/100 sq. ft. vs. 19.8 CFM25/100 sq. ft.

-Compliant homes have a significantly lower average HERS index (score of 96) than non-compliant homes (score of 127) (Figure ES-4).
+Compliant homes have a significantly lower (better) average HERS index (score of 96) than non-compliant homes (score of 127) (Figure ES-4).

 Advanced statistical modeling (see Appendix J for details) also revealed that older homes—particularly those that do not heat with electricity and have not taken part in HES—provide the greatest opportunity to move the state closer to achieving 80% weatherization.
 Although the study found that low-income homes were less likely to meet the standard than non-low-income homes, status as a low-income home was not a defining characteristic of non-weatherized homes.
 Targeting older homes for weatherization would capture many low-income homes, but targeting low-income homes would not lead to large increases in the number of weatherized homes.